 Liberia: A Country Study.
 1985.
 Edited by Harold D. Nelson.
 Washington, DC: Secretary of the Army.

 Minority Rights Group International (MRG).
 1997.
 The World Directory of Minorities.
 London: Minority Rights Group International.

-National Human Rights Monitor (NHRM) Executive Director.
+National Human Rights Monitor (NHRM), Executive director.
+Liberia.
 10 December 1998.
 Personal interview.

 Norwojee, Binaifer.
 Counsel for Human Rights Watch/Africa, New York.
 17 December 1998.
 Personal interview